-With the vast amount of tourists Orlando gets per day, which restaurants do the local favor?
-Avoid the touristy destinations and visit these 10 restaurants to truly feel like a local.
+Orlando’s foodie scene has been exploding with new and vibrant restaurants, quickly becoming known around Florida for its variety of choices.
+With the vast amount of tourists Orlando gets per day, which restaurants should you add to your itinerary?
+Avoid the touristy destinations and visit these top restaurants to truly feel like a local.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Most visitors to Orlando don’t even realize that it has a Little Saigon area.
 If you find yourself exploring Mills Ave, Hawkers Asian Street Fare is a great place to indulge in delicious plates such as pork belly bao, wok-fried green beans, or roasted duck.
 Served tapas style, these small plates are meant to be shared in a group.
 With Malaysian, Chinese, and Vietnamese influences in their dishes, you are able to sample dishes from all around Southeast Asia and sure to indulge and fulfill the cravings of everyone in your group.

 This two-story restaurant, tucked away less than 30 minutes outside of Orlando is certainly a crowd favorite.
 With chickens roaming around and unique and eclectic decor choices such as a VW bus in the outside dining area, Yellow Dog Eats has a hippie vibe that will have you wondering how far you drove out of Orlando.
 They are known for their unique BBQ sandwiches, such as “The Rufus.”
 This pulled pork sandwich is topped with Brie cheese and cherry pepper rings, then covered in raspberry melba.